-The main impacts to the aquatic preserve's natural resources stem from boating and upland impacts.
-Biscayne Bay is heavily trafficked by all types of watercraft.
-With the bay being surrounded by the vibrant City of Miami there are always new types of crafts and activities to address.
-Further connection to the watercraft users must be made to reduce direct and shading impacts to the seagrasses and inform them of more environmentally friendly boating practices.
-On the water quality side, the threats originate on the uplands.
-Monitoring of the bay's water quality and benthic ecosystems allows managers to better inform the upland community on the success of infrastructure projects and areas to focus on further.
-Both funding and outreach should be provided to improve the infrastructure to increase the amount of noncontaminated water reaching the bay.
-Large areas of the bay have been filled or dredged reducing seagrass habitat while the shorelines are no longer natural reducing the space for species like mangroves to live.
+The primary disturbances to the aquatic preserve's natural resources result from improper boating practices and upland impacts.
+Being surrounded by the vibrant Miami metropolitan area, the waters of Biscayne Bay are heavily trafficked by watercraft of all shapes, sizes and uses.
+Connecting with watercraft users directly or through businesses and partners can promote the reduction of impacts to the seagrasses and inform the public of more environmentally friendly boating practices.

+In regard to water quality impact into Biscyane Bay, the threats originate primarily from the uplands and rivers with stormwater and septic systems exacerbating high nutrient environmental conditions.
+Monitoring of the bay's water quality and benthic ecosystems allows managers to better inform the upland community on the success of infrastructure projects, such as septic to sewer conversion, and areas to focus on further.
+Both funding and outreach should be provided to improve the infrastructure to increase the amount of clear, low-nutrient water reaching the bay.
+Large areas of the bay have been filled or dredged, reducing seagrass habitat, while the shorelines are no longer natural, reducing the space for species like mangroves to live.
 Restoration can take place to increase the areas for natural communities to thrive.